Application and Admissions Information

 3. Graduate Program in Neuroscience

-Statement 2 (Diversity Statement)
+Statement 2 (Diversity of Views and Experiences (DOVE))

-Enrolling and graduating a diverse student body is central to the University of Minnesota's mission.
+Enrolling and graduating students from a broad range of backgrounds and experiences is central to the University of Minnesota's mission.
 Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to the Graduate Program in Neuroscience and to the education of fellow students at the University of Minnesota.
-You may wish to include examples that address your contribution and commitment to the social, intellectual, and cultural diversity of the student body and your ability to engage with GPN efforts to build a diverse and inclusive community demonstrated by overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success.

 Financial Aid section